ECUdweber/thedanielweber/Angular2-Starter-Project.md

 ```
 import { IncrementClicker } from 'app/increment-clicker.component';
 ```
-We then add the directives to our AppComponent using:
+We then add the `IncrementClicker` *component* as a directive to the `AppComponent` module using:
 ```
 directives: [IncrementClicker],
 ```
 Finally, we just add the tag that our component connects to in the template.
-So the selector in our IncrementClicker component will match the tag where we want it to show up.
+So the selector in our `IncrementClicker` component will match the tag where we want it to show up.
 ```
   template: `
     <h1>Free Code Camp Rocks!</h1>